Sitecore/jss/docs/data/routes/docs/nextjs/creating-components/new-component/en.md

 To fill in the values:

-1. In the Experience Editor, open `/sitecore/content/MyProject/Home` .
+1. In the Experience Editor, open `/sitecore/content/MyProject/Home`.
 2. Fill in values for all fields.
 3. Click **Save** and **Publish**.
 4. Refresh the Home page and see the headers you populated.

 > Be aware of the following when you use the solution:
 >
-> * A publish of the `Platform` project updates the running `cm` service.
+> * A publishing of the `Platform` project updates the running `cm` service.
 > * The running rendering service uses `dotnet watch` and re-compiles automatically for any changes you make.
 You can also run the `rendering` project directly from Visual Studio.

 ## Using the code-first development workflow